dsernst/somafm-icon/README.md

 ### Tweak the icon for SomaFM

 [SomaFM](http://somafm.com/) is amazing.
-[Groove Salad](https://somafm.com/groovesalad/) is perfect radio station for 24 hours a day.
+[Groove Salad](https://somafm.com/groovesalad/) is the perfect radio station for 24 hours a day listening.
 For hanging out, or getting work done.

 This is an attempt to tweak the iOS app's icon.